Badsworth/pfml_scripts/docs/contributing.md

 - Include the JIRA ticket number in the title if it exists.
 For example: `PFML-123: Implement API endpoint`

+- Include a [GitHub label](https://github.com/EOLWD/pfml/labels) if relevant.
+The `architecture` label should be used for changes to abstractions or interfaces that usually affect multiple existing files while the `pattern` label should be used for a new structure that will be reused later.
+This can be a helpful wayfinding and context building tool for engineers onboarding into the codebase.
+The `operations` label should be used for changes to eng operations such as dev set up or deployment.

 - If it’s a work-in-progress or you are looking for specific feedback on things, create a [Draft Pull Request](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-requests#draft-pull-requests) and state what you are looking for in the description.

 Your PR should be small enough that a reviewer can reasonably respond within 1 business day.
 For larger changes, break them down into a series of PRs.
 If refactors are included in your changes, try to split them out as recommended below.